gtronset/beets-filetote/README.md

       relative to Items (the actual media files).
 This is especially relevant for multi-disc files/albums, but usually isn't a problem.
 Check the section on multi-discs [here](#advanced-renaming-for-multi-disc-albums) for more details.
+- `$subpath`: any subdirectories (subpath) under the base album path that the extra/artifact file lives under.
+For use when it is desirable to preserve the directory hierarchy in the albums.
+Casing is preserved for all directories.
+Defaults to nothing when there are no subdirectories.
 - `$old_filename`: the filename of the extra/artifact file before its renamed.
 - `$medianame_old`: the filename of the item/track triggering it, _before_ it's renamed.
 - `$medianame_new`: the filename of the item/track triggering it, _after_ it's renamed.